 Want to know more?

-This session will be led by Prof Lee McGowan (QUB DTP Director) on Microsoft Teams and will discuss the doctoral studentships funded by the ESRC for potential applicants in the social sciences.
+The session will discuss the doctoral studentships funded by the ESRC for potential applicants in the social sciences.
 In particular, we will discuss:

 1) What is an ESRC-funded PhD?